MicrosoftDocs/architecture-center/docs/example-scenario/apps/deploy-ibm-sterling-oms-content.md

-This architecture illustrates an OMS implementation of a Sterling OMS environment in Azure.
-It doesn't go into detail on how to install OMS.
+This architecture illustrates how to implement a Sterling Order Management Software (OMS) environment in Azure.
+This article doesn't provide a detailed explanation about how to install Sterling OMS.
 To learn more about the installation process, see [Installing Sterling Order Management Software](https://www.ibm.com/docs/en/order-management-sw/10.0?topic=installing-sterling-order-management-software).

 ## Architecture